Dog breeds

 Heart disease in dogs

-It's a frightening moment for dog owners when a diagnosis of heart disease is made.
-However, this diagnosis does not necessarily mean a shortened or poor quality life for your four-legged friend.
-Science and veterinary medicine have made great advances, and there are a variety of therapies and methods to improve the quality of life and length of life for dogs with heart disease.
+It's a frightening moment for dog owners when their pet is diagnosed with heart disease.
+However, this diagnosis doesn't necessarily mean a shortened or lower-quality life for your four-legged friend.
+Science and veterinary medicine have made great strides, and there are a variety of therapies and methods available to improve the quality of life and lifespan of dogs with heart disease.